BartBruininks/mdvwhole/README.md

 Using associative mdvwhole a subset of a molecule can be used for the selection, but displacement is projected on the whole molecule.

-`mdvwhole -f your_tpr.tpr -x your_xtc.xtc -sel 'name C3A C3B D3A D3B C4A C4B D4A D4B' -o whole.xtc -res 0.7 -wa True -mol True -ass True`
+`mdvwhole -f your_tpr.tpr -x your_xtc.xtc -sel 'name C3A C3B D3A D3B C4A C4B D4A D4B' -o whole.xtc -res 0.7 -wa True -mol True -asso True`

 https://user-images.githubusercontent.com/1488903/177778628-ca61c694-fdd6-45f0-af78-644d63db9fe8.mp4